Table of contents

 Small businesses have more limited resources than large corporate operations.
 So it’s essential to be nimble and efficient, and make the most of what you have.
 Fortunately, there are technologies available to help you operate and grow your business so you’re not just getting by, but thriving.

 It can be difficult to determine which tools are worth your time and investment, so here are a few that help you streamline and optimize your business.

 When it comes to the status of your business, anecdotes are valuable, but analytics are paramount.
 Data can give you a true, hard-to-argue-with picture of how you’re doing, from best-selling products and customer buying behavior to top-performing employees and more.

 An online POS feature like Square Analytics allows you to check data online or through your Dashboard app.
-These types of tools let you access real-time sales data and also enable you to generate automated daily reports.
+These types of business analysis tools let you access real-time sales data and also enable you to generate automated daily reports.
 This means that you can focus more time on running and improving your business, not crunching numbers.

 Updated payment systems

 Customers want transactions to be two things: fast and secure (with an emphasis on secure).
 So, if you accept credit cards, but only those with magnetic stripes, it’s time to upgrade to an EMV chip card reader.
 Not only is it better for your customers, but, since the liability shift went into effect in October 2015, it also protects your business in cases of fraudulent charges.